EASONTAN03/mini-hackathon-pentakill/README.md

 # FakefaceDetect
 # pentakill-cv-analysis
-Project of cv analysis, Experaince GenAI 2.0 Hackathon "app" folder is the main folder
+This project was developed for the Experaince GenAI 2.0 Hackathon and focuses on CV analysis using Azure OpenAI.
+The goal is to create an automated system to rank and analyze CVs based on a job description by leveraging OpenAI, text embedding, and cosine similarity algorithms.
+The app folder contains the core components of the project.

 ## Project Organization